Rower Helen Glover says having family ‘makes you unstoppable’ as she is made OBE

 “You’re fiercely driven, you have this mindset shift that makes you unstoppable.”

-“He saw the kids were here today.
-We talked about standing at the cold sidelines this time of year because he’s doing it with his kids at the weekend for the football and so are we.

-“Whether you’re the royal family or you’re in grassroots sport, you still have to stand in the cold.”

-Glover won the inaugural gold medal for Team GB in the women’s coxless pairs at the 2012 Olympics.
-She is one of the most decorated female rowers in the history of British rowing, holding more than 20 gold medals.
+Glover won the inaugural gold medal for Team GB in the women’s coxless pairs at the 2012 Olympics and is one of the most decorated female rowers in the history of British rowing, holding more than 20 gold medals.

 “Watching my kids have a day at the castle and seeing it through their eyes is really, really special,” she said.